 Applying categories in bulk

-You can apply categories to your products in bulk using a spreadsheet (CSV, XLSX, or XLS) or submit a request to the Retail Imports team.
+You can apply categories to your products in bulk using a spreadsheet (CSV, XLSX, or XLS) or by submitting a request to the Retail Imports team.

 Applying categories using a spreadsheet